whowell1/whowell1github.io/content/en/blog/Container_Securit_official.md

 **An Example of Excessive Capabilities that Could Lead to Container Escape**

 An example of how a container with additional capability can lead to a container escape is a proof of concept written by [Trail of Bits](https://blog.trailofbits.com/2019/07/19/understanding-docker-container-escapes/).
 This proof of concept abuses a feature in cgroup v1 notify on release.
-This feature notify_on release feature can trigger a container escape by allowing a script to execute when a cgroup becomes empty.
+This feature notify_on release can trigger a container escape by allowing a script to execute when a cgroup becomes empty.
 An attacker can manipulate this process to run malicious code when it exits a cgroup that can access the host system.

 This proof-of-concept attack will not work on all containers.
 It will only work on containers with SYS_ADMIN capability, and the underlying host must use cgroup v1.